-The latest annual count of passengers found more than 2.1 million people passed through Palm Springs International Airport in 2018.
+The latest annual count of passengers found more than 2.5 million people passed through Palm Springs International Airport in 2019.
 That’s a tremendous number for such a small regional facility.
-And now, following improvements for the 2018–2019 season—including expanded ticketing, TSA screening and vehicle rental areas—the 2019–2020 season brings more airlines, flights and nonstops to PSP than ever before.
+And now, following improvements made in 2019—including expanded ticketing, TSA screening and vehicle rental areas—the 2021-2022 season brings more airlines, flights and nonstops to PSP than ever before.

-As of mid-September, PSP will be hosting 11 airlines flying nonstop between Palm Springs and 23 major population centers—with links to more than 500 destinations around the world.
+PSP now offers 11 airlines flying nonstop to Palm Springs from 30+ destinations—with links to more than 500 destinations around the world.

 2. Amazing Design

 Arrive at the airport and you know you’ve arrived in Palm Springs.
 The buildings’ authentic mid-twentieth-century modern design shows off a deep local pride in the region’s past combined with a passion for the land, a distinctly cool vibe and contemporary attitude.

 The main terminal, designed by star architect and longtime Palm Desert resident Donald Wexler, opened in 1966 on the site of a former military airbase.
 Wexler once called it his love letter to Palm Springs.
 It epitomizes midcentury modernism with its clean lines and sweeping shapes, simple materials, seamless flow from indoors to out and supreme functionality.
 These same ideals underlie everything from the user-friendly X-shaped layout to the open-air corridors and welcoming entrance canopy that looks like a tremendous wing taking off.